saurav-kalsoor/Daily-Buddy/README.md

 friend in your college which helps you to keep you updated with daily news bulletin.
-It will further helps you in maintaining your budget and helps you keep organize your daily online meeting links, which are lost somewhere in your whatsapp group.
+It will further helps you in maintaining your budget and helps you keep organize your daily online meeting links, which are lost somewhere in your whatsapp group and  don’t worry about the secured data we are one of the best in it.

 ## Quick Start